 The first houses were built in 1997 (about the time the first Green Gym was formed) on what was Slade Farm.
 The developers left a “breathing space” in the middle, which has proved very popular for dog walking, exploring, and unfortunately, vandalising.
 The area was granted Nature Reserve status in 2005.
-As well as Green Gym, the Residents Association keep a careful eye on it, with regular litter-picks and social events.

 The Reserve is a narrow, winding site between the housing estate and the London to Birmingham railway line.
 Habitats there include grass meadow, young broad-leaved woodland, hedges and scrub.
 A small river (the Bure) runs through the site, feeding a small pond which is home to great crested newts.
 A balancing pond at one end of the Reserve is fed by run-off from the area.
 Bure Ark may be a more appropriate name for the place as it really does host an abundance of wildlife!
 More pictures can be seen in the Past Events Section.